google/xls/docs_src/tools.md

     does not otherwise modify the pipeline being used and the pass is considered to have finished successfully without making any changes.
 Multiple passes may be passed at once separated by commas.
+*   `--enable_resource_sharing=true|false`: Controls whether to enable automatic resource sharing optimization to save area.
+This optimization saves area by re-using the same hardware resources (e.g., multiplier) for multiple mutually-exclusive operations.
+This transformation might increase the critical path latency.
+Defaults to `false`.

 ## [`print_bom`](https://github.com/google/xls/tree/main/xls/tools/print_bom.cc)